 Okay folks, I’m back!

 I just looked at my drafts for this blog and I have 6 unpublished posts from last month that I will not be posting.
-Each one of them is about dental pain, and anxiety, and the frustration of not having decent healthcare… and we each have our own version of that stress – so no need to hear it from me!
+Each one of them is about dental pain, and anxiety, and the frustration of not having decent healthcare.
+We each have our own version of that stress – so no need to hear it from me!
 This is the reason for my lack of presence lately.

 Luckily, I did have an infected tooth extracted last week and I’m feeling like a different person altogether.
 Now I can focus on some really exciting new things in my world!